 This year a 1959 Renault Dauphine advert was shown on the curved Cinerama screen—the system that kickstarted the Hollywood studios’ battle for widescreen supremacy.
 The ad is one of only two short films made using this process.

-But, fear not, the museum also remains committed to analogue film that the tradition of the classic celluloid cinema experience will live on.
+But, fear not, the museum also remains committed to analogue film.
+The tradition of the classic celluloid cinema experience will live on.

 This year saw the return of Women in Widescreen, a celebration of female-driven narratives and the work of women in front of and behind the camera.